 Can everyone see my task?

-Although tasks are viewable on the challenge listings page, only those members that are assigned to the task can participate.
 The assigned members see the task in their dashboard and can submit to it using the standard challenge submission form.

 How do pricing and payments work?

 Pricing works the same as it does for standard challenges.
 The fee is driven by the challenge type that is selected when you run the task.
 Billing accounts and contract procedures apply as they normally do.
 Member payments are defaulted to suggested rates, but controllable by the task owner.
 Fees and member payments are available in your standard reports.
 If this is a non-paid task, then you can put $0 as the prize amount.

 Who can I assign a task to?